What is Automated Demand Response

 Communication Infrastructure

-The communication infrastructure ensures seamless and instantaneous communication between the grid operator, utility, and the energy management system.
-It transmits signals and data using secure, reliable networks.
+This ensures seamless and instantaneous communication between the grid operator, utility, and the energy management system.
+It uses secure, reliable networks to transmit signals and data.

 Smart Devices and Appliances